• Skip to primary navigation

 To reheat the Coconut Macadamia Fish, place the filets on a wire rack on a baking sheet, and cover them with foil (to prevent the exteriors of the fish from drying out).
 Heat in a 275-degree oven until it registers 125 to 130 degrees, about 15 minutes for 1-inch-thick fillets (timing varies according to fillet size).

-Closeup of a coconut macadamia fish filets on a white plate.
+Oven baked coconut macadamia fish fillet on a white plate with green beans.

 • Low Carb BBQ Salmon with Garlic Herb Sauce